KravitzLabDevices/FED3_library/readme.md

 ## This is the FED3 library (beta)
 This library is in development and almost certainly contains bugs, please only use it for testing purposes.
-Documentation is pending.

-The goal of this library is to automate most of the housekeeping functions of FED3 behind the scenes, and let the user focus on writing the behavioral control.
-[Learn more about FED3 here](https://github.com/KravitzLabDevices/FED3)
+The goal of this library is to automate most of the housekeeping functions of [FED3](https://github.com/KravitzLabDevices/FED3) behind the scenes and let the user focus on writing the behavioral control.
+See the [Wiki](https://github.com/KravitzLabDevices/FED3_library/wiki) for documentation on how to use the library.

 ## Installation instructions
 1. Search for the FED3 libary in the Arduino library manager and install the latest version.